kalsotra7006/PowerBi_Airbnb_project/README.md

 # 🏠 Airbnb US Market Dashboard — Power BI

-This was my first Power BI project where I analyzed real-world Airbnb data to understand how pricing and availability vary across US cities.
+This was my Power BI project where I analyzed real-world Airbnb data to understand how pricing and availability vary across US cities.